Mitsuru Yoshida

-Mitsuru Yoshida (吉田 満 Yoshida Mitsuru January 6, 1923 – September 17, 1979) was a Japanese author and naval officer.
+Mitsuru Yoshida (吉田 満 Yoshida Mitsuru; January 6, 1923 – September 17, 1979) was a Japanese author and naval officer.
 He was born in Tokyo.
 He was a survivor of the battleship Yamato when it was sunk on 7 April 1945 during Operation Ten-Go, an attempt to support the defenders of Okinawa.

-His best-known work is Senkan Yamato-no Saigo (戦艦大和ノ最期, Requiem for Battleship Yamato), based on his personal experiences as a junior officer on Yamatos final voyage.
+His best-known work is Senkan Yamato-no Saigo (Requiem for Battleship Yamato), based on his personal experiences as a junior officer on Yamatos final voyage.
 It was made into a movie Senkan Yamato ("Battleship Yamato" Shin-Toho.
 Dir.: Yutaka Abe) in 1953.
 Another movie, Yamato, was released in 2005.